getodk/docs/docs/tutorial-shared-choices.rst

 In Central, navigate to your project, go to the :guilabel:`Entity List` tab, and click on the :guilabel:`New` button.
 Name your new Entity List ``sites``.

-Once you have created the list, you will need to tell Central the properties that each Entity in the ``sites`` list should have.
+Once you have created the list, you will need to tell Central the properties that each Entity in the ``sites`` Entity List should have.
 Go to the :guilabel:`Properties` tab, click the :guilabel:`New` button, and add a ``code`` property.
 Every Entity must have a ``label`` so you don't need to explicitly add it.

 You are now ready to upload the CSV you saved earlier.
 Go back to the :guilabel:`Entities` tab and click on the :guilabel:`Upload Entities` button.
 After you upload the Entities, you should see your 15 sites: